vhxs/vhxs.github.io/content/blog/2024-12-29-setting-up-hugo/index.md

 The tutorial has you install a theme, specifically `ananke`, which itself lives on GitHub as a [separate repository](https://github.com/theNewDynamic/gohugo-theme-ananke).
 Roughly, Hugo will take content you write as Markdown files in the `content` directory, and render and style it using the theme that you have installed (or defined yourself).

 As I'd said earlier, I wasn't satisified with using a predefined theme, and I certainly didn't want to go with Hugo's default theme either.
-That meant I had to create a theme on my own, while takes ✨ _time_ ✨.
+That meant I had to create a theme on my own, which takes ✨ _time_ ✨.
 I found a middle ground by looking for themes out there that I liked, and hacking on it to make it sufficiently my own.

 ## Finding a theme